Who is Liable in a Chain-Reaction Car Accident?

 - Distractions.
 Distractions behind the wheel or a leading cause of vehicle accidents, and distracted drivers are much less likely to see other hazards on the roadway.

 Determining liability after a chain-reaction collision involves extensive investigations.
 Often, investigators will find that one driver was responsible for the initial collision, but there may be shared fault amongst the other drivers involved, depending on how and why they became a part of the “chain.”
-An Indianapolis personal injury lawyer can help.
+An accident injury lawyer can help.